en_USEnglish

 8.2.
 Propose alternative solutions

 8.3.
-Know when to give up negotiating
+Know when to walk away from the negotiation

 9. Adopt the right attitude when negotiating